Women’s Health and Pelvic Floor Disorders

 Pregnancy and Postpartum

 During pregnancy and postpartum a woman's body experiences many changes that affect their skeletal system.
 In particular, the increase in hormone levels may cause joints to become loose to prepare for delivery.
 Joint laxity along with postural changes and poor body mechanics contribute to the etiology of low back pain, pelvic pain, sacroiliac dysfunction, sciatica, upper back pain, diastasis recti (abdominal muscle separation) carpal tunnel syndrome, urinary incontinence (involuntary leakage of urine), dyspareunia (painful sexual intercourse) and organ prolapse.
 These are some of the woman’s health conditions a physical therapist can successfully treat.

 Urinary incontinence is an involuntary leakage of urine.
-Sutton Place Physical Therapy successfully treats four types of urinary incontinence .
+Sutton Place Physical and Aquatic Therapy successfully treats four types of urinary incontinence .

 - Stress Urinary incontinence